marko-udovcic/react-playground/README.md

 ## 📂 Project Structure

-Each exercise or project is organized into its ensuring clarity and simplicity.
+Each exercise or project is organized into its folder ensuring clarity and simplicity.